Butterfly Pose (Baddha Konasana)

 • Let your back curve naturally and allow your head and neck to relax.

-• Stay in this position for 1-3 minutes and breathe deeply into the stretch.
+• Stay in this position for 1-3 minutes, breathing deeply into the stretch.

 Elevated Butterfly Pose